 Massage for sciatica relief may not be the first treatment that comes to mind when you think of sciatica, but it can be a very practical, non-surgical option.
 If you have tried other treatments with little or no success, you may want to talk to your doctor about massage therapy.

 The sciatic nerve is actually made up of a collection of nerve roots in the lower spine that combine to form the sciatic nerve.
+You can check more information about sciatica.

 The sciatic nerve is the largest nerve in the body.
 It travels on both sides of your body from the lower spine all the way down to your feet.
 Sciatica is pain that travels along the sciatic nerve and is an indication that the sciatic nerve roots are inflamed or irritated.